CodyDegraffeNiles/JS_PROJECT/README.md

 ### Functionality & MVPs
 -------
 With MINI-XCOM, users will be able to:
-* Command their units to move or shoot.
+* Command their units to move or shoot
-* View the stats of their units.
+* View the stats of their units
-* Fight against a cunning(albeit simple) AI openent in turn-based combat.
+* Fight against a cunning(albeit simple) AI openent in turn-based combat
-* See a victory or defeat image and/or message upon completion of the game.
+* See a victory or defeat image and/or message upon completion of the game

 Furthermore, this project will include:
-* An intro section describing the background and rules of MINI-XCOM.
+* An intro section describing the background and rules of MINI-XCOM
 * A production README

 ### Wireframes